mark-watson/Racket-AI-book/manuscript/llm.md

 ### A Racket Library for Using a Local Ollama.ai REST Server with a Mistral-7B Model

-The example code in the file **ollama_ai_local.rkt** is very similar to the example code in the last section:
+The example code in the file **ollama_ai_local.rkt** is very similar to the example code in the last section.
+The main changes are a different REST service URI and the format of the returned JSON response:

 ```racket
 (require net/http-easy)